Anto-Napo/java-advanced-course/README.md

 Run the server then the client.

-Quit by typing "quit" in the client so it doesn't return an exception.
+Quit by typing "quit" in the client, so it doesn't return an exception.

+## GUI

+In the file you want to see, set the visibility to true.